ropensci/skynet/README.md

 skynet
 ======

-The rationale behind Skynet, is to provide researchers with a unifying tool overcoming some of the challenges faced when dealing with the BTS DB1B and T100 data.
+The rationale behind Skynet, is to provide researchers with a unifying tool overcoming some of the challenges faced when dealing with the Bureau of Transport Statistics, DB1B and T100 data.

 Installation
 ------------